PawanShimpiIKF/react-frontend-template/README.md

 # CopyWriter Frontend

-A modern React frontend application for copywriting and content management, built with Vite and Axios.
+A modern React frontend application for copywriting and content management, built with Vite, Axios, Bootstrap, and SCSS for centralized styling.

 ## 🚀 Quick Start